-Group Target Objectives (1) Target Bonus Results Aggregate Results Earnings before Interest and Taxes (EBIT) 30.00% 30.00% Average Net Utilized Assets (ANUA) (2) 30.00% 15.00% Bombardier Aerospace On-time Delivery (3) 10.00% 16.00% 96.00% Fleet Dispatch Reliability (4) 10.00% 20.00% New Program Execution (NPE) (5) 20.00% 15.00% Earnings before Interest and Taxes (EBIT) 33.33% 0.00% Average Net Utilized Assets (2) (ANUA) 33.33% 0.00% Flexjet Net Cumulative Shares under Management (6) 16.67% 0.00% 16.67% Flawless Performance Measure of Flight Operations (7) 16.67% 16.67% Bombardier Earnings before Interest and Taxes (EBIT) 50.00% 37.00% Transportation Free Cash Flow (FCF) 50.00% 24.67% 61.67% Corporate Office Aerospace objectives 33.33% 32.00% 105.12% Transportation objectives 33.33% 20.56% Flexjet objectives 3.34% 0.56% Earnings Per Share (EPS) 30.00% 52.00% Aerospace objectives 25.64% 25.85% Transportation objectives 25.64% 15.82% President and Chief Executive Officer Flexjet objectives 2.56% 0.43% Earnings Per Share (EPS) 23.08% 45.08% 94.10% Value added projects: The Board of Directors has defined specific strategic 23.08% 6.92% targets including: C Series specific milestone Transportation growth opportunities, and Zefiro project in China and Italy
+Group Key Performance Indicators (1) Target Weight Actual Results (\$) Realized Weight Total Realized Weight EBIT 30.00% 405 million (8) 7.50% FCF 30.00% (867 million) (8) 0.00% Bombardier Aerospace ACE: On-time Delivery (2) 5.00% Not publicly disclosed (9) 2.50% 30.00% ACE: Fleet Dispatch Reliability (3) 5.00% Not publicly disclosed (9) 5.00% New Program Execution (NPE) (4) 30.00% Not publicly disclosed (9) 15.00% ЕВІТ 33.33% Included in Bombardier Aerospace 40.00% Flexjet FCF 33.33% Included in Bombardier Aerospace 11.11% 91.11% ACE: Share Retention (5) 16.67% Not publicly disclosed (9) 16.67% ACE: Flawless Performance Measure of Flight Operations (6) 16.67% Not publicly disclosed (9) 23.33% EBIT 40.00% 290 million (10) 0.00% Bombardier Transportation FCF 40.00% 386 million (10) 13.33% 18.33% Transportation .
+Inventory (7) 20.00% Not publicly disclosed (9) 5.00% Aerospace objectives 33.33% Stated above 10.00% 0 1 000 Transportation objectives 33.33% Stated above 6.11% 44.050/ Corporate Office Flexjet objectives 3.34% Stated above 3.04% 41.65% Earnings Per Share (EPS) 30.00% 0,32 per share 22.50% Aerospace objectives 23.81% Stated above 7.14% Transportation objectives 23.81% Stated above 4.37% Flexjet objectives 2.38% Stated above 2.29% President and Earnings Per Share (EPS) 21.43% Stated above 16.07% 20.005 Chief Executive Officer Value added projects: The Board has defined specific strategic targets including: • Development of new aircraft programs specific milestones, and • Definition of a plan to improve execution at Transportation 28.57% Not publicly disclosed (9) 8.93% 38.80%

-(1) EBIT, ANUA, FCF and EPS were selected as measures for the short term incentive plans to assure that they would reflect Bombardier success in achieving its targets for profitability and cash flows.

-Net Utilized Assets are based on the net segmented assets as set forth in Bombardier's financial statements.

-On-time Delivery represents the percentage of aircraft delivered to the customers on or before the customer original or amended contract date.
-Fleet Dispatch Reliability reports the number of successful aircraft take-offs free of mechanical issues.

-New Program Execution represents the achievement of quarterly milestones in the development of new aircraft programs.

-Net Cumulative Shares under Management represents the number of customers, measured in aircraft, with which Flexjet has an agreement to provide private travel.

-Flawless Performance Measure of Flight Operations is an index representing the quality of execution of each leg of flight operated for an owner of Flexjet aircrafts.
-A quality score is granted for each of the following elements of the flight: charter and booking, delay due to maintenance, crew services, catering, ground transportation, aircraft condition and
+- (1) EBIT, FCF and EPS were selected as indicators for the short-term incentive plans to assure that they would reflect Bombardier success in achieving its targets for profitability and cash flows. - (2) On-time Delivery represents the percentage of aircraft delivered to the customers on or before the customer original or amended contract date. - (3) Fleet Dispatch Reliability reports the number of successful aircraft take-offs free of mechanical issues. - (4) New Program Execution represents the achievement of quarterly milestones in the development of new aircraft programs. - (5) Share Retention represents the total number of partial shares of ownership of aircraft sold to partial owners and kept at year-end either through renewed or extended contract. - (6) Flawless Performance Measure of Flight Operations is an index representing the quality of execution of each leg of flight operated for an owner of Flexjet aircrafts.
+A quality score is granted for each of the following elements of the flight: charter and booking, delay due to maintenance, crew services, catering, ground transportation, aircraft condition and amenities. - (7) Inventory represents the aggregate of raw materials, work in progress, finished goods and provisions. - (8) As stated in Bombardier's financial statements as at December 31, 2012.
+For the purpose of calculating the short-term incentive results, it excludes Flexjet results, corporate expense/cash allocations and special items. - 9) Would provide, if disclosed, highly sensitive data to competitors and could provide inappropriate market guidance. - (10) As stated in Bombardier's financial statements as at December 31, 2012.
+For the purpose of calculating the short-term incentive results, it excludes corporate expense/cash allocations and special items.

-The following table provides the minimum, target and maximum bonus payable to the Named Executive Officers according to the short-term incentive plans as well as the actual payout earned for the financial year ended December 31, 2011 expressed as a percentage of base salary.
+The following table provides the minimum, target and maximum bonus payable to the NEOs according to the short-term incentive plans as well as the actual payout earned for the financial year ended December 31, 2012 expressed as a percentage of base salary.